websauna/websauna/docs/source/glossary.rst

     staging
         Staging site, in website design, is a website used to assemble, test and review its newer versions before it is moved into production.
 This phase follows the development phase.
 The staging phase of the software life-cycle is often tested in an environment (hardware and software) that mirrors that of the production environment. :doc:`Websauna staging configuration <../reference/config>`. `More information <https://en.wikipedia.org/wiki/Staging_site>`__.

+    testing
+        Testing is the development face when automated test suite is executed against your application.
+See :ref:`test.ini` configuration reference.
+See :doc:`How to write and run tests <../narrative/testing/writing>`.

     UUID
         A universally unique identifier (UUID) is an identifier standard used in software construction.
 A UUID is simply a 128-bit value.
 The meaning of each bit is defined by any of several variants.
 Websauna extensively uses UUID variant 4, which gives a value with 122-bit randomness. `More information <https://en.wikipedia.org/wiki/Universally_unique_identifier>`__.